cmj2002/CF-R2-ImageBed/README.md

 Cloudflare Pages Functions allow running workers when someone access specified URL in your page.

-_Currently Cloudflare Pages Functions don't support R2 bucket binding, so the page function part is not finished.
-They [promised](https://blog.cloudflare.com/cloudflare-pages-goes-full-stack/) to support it soon._
+You can use `/page-function/[[path]].ts` as a example.
+For how to use Pages Functions and how it works, please refer to [Cloudflare Pages Functions docs](https://developers.cloudflare.com/pages/platform/functions/).

 ## Todo

-- [ ] Finish Page Function.
+- [x] Finish Page Function.
 (Waiting for Cloudflare to support R2 binding in Pages Functions)
 - [x] Support Typora image upload in python script.
 - [x] Check if there is object using the same key in bucket before putting it.
 - [x] PicGo plugin.

 ## Changelog

-- 2022-06-02: Add support for getting info and deleting files.
+* 2022-06-02: Add support for getting info and deleting files.
 Check if there is object using the same key in bucket before putting it.
 Store `Content-Type` if provided.
+* 2022-08-09: Add support for Pages Functions.

 ## Disclaimer